Cumulocity-IoT/cumulocity-microservice-archetype/README.md

 _IMPORTANT!!!_

-If you haven't setup your application-dev.properties to a specific tenant, the predefined unit test will not succeed!
+If you haven't setup your environment variables to a specific tenant, the predefined unit test will not succeed!
 This unit test is starting the spring boot application and checks if the application is successfully starting.
 The microservice can't start if the c8y configuration isn't setup.
 However you can build with skipping the test by:

 ```
 mvn clean install -Dmaven.test.skip=true